-One of the most common use cases for these functions is when you have a grouped query to get the max or min of some column, and you need to get some additional data from that row which happens to be the maximum or minimum you are interested in.
+One of the most common use cases for Oracle FIRST and LAST is when you have a grouped query to get the max or min of some column, and you need to get some additional data from that row which happens to be the maximum or minimum you are interested in.

 For example, if I wanted to know what the birth date of the oldest employee per department is, I could get it easily this way: